-At my company, employees can take as much vacation as they want.
+At my former company (before retirement), employees could take as much vacation as they want.
 It’s virtually limitless, within reason.
 Vacation time isn’t “accrued”.
 You take it when you need it, as much as you want.

 At first blush, this seems pretty damn sweet.
 As much vacation as you want?
 Score!

 Here is the rub: My company also tracked your utilization time, which is time spent directly in support of a billable contract to a client.
 The greater your utilization, the larger your quarterly bonus.

 Bonuses at my company easily amount to 20% or more of your salary in a given year.

 Aaaaand, boom!
 Instantly, the company with that “generous” vacation package has instantly forced a huge decision for you to make: Either work your tail off and almost never take a vacation, or take as much as you want and potentially earn much, much less.

 The company also provided additional bonuses for those with an especially high utilization rate, effectively requiring no vacation time during the quarter – or working unpaid overtime to make up for hours spent away from the office…enjoying life.

 Not only that, but each employee was given the opportunity to do even more work on internal company projects, known as “Management By Objectives”, or MBOs.
 These hours further expand the lucrative bonus potential.